CRCAIM/CRC-AIM-Public/readme.md

 ## Collaborate

-We are excited to collaborate with researchers and members the modeling community to address outstanding questions related to colorectal cancer screening.
+We are excited to collaborate with researchers and members of the modeling community to address outstanding questions related to colorectal cancer screening.
 If you are interested in working with us, please email us at collaborate@crcaim.com.

 ## List of Abstracts/Publications